kathgironpe/textile_editor_helper/README.md

 ## Notes from maintainer

-I am no longer using Textile as much as Markdown.
+Due to some practical reasons, I am no longer using Textile as much as Markdown.
 I found this helpful before but no longer really use it.
 I still find time to maintain for those who do.

 ## Inspired by